ctzurcanu/virtues/docs/charity.md

     - Chesed (Loving-kindness): This virtue is fundamental in Jewish ethics, emphasizing compassion and love for others, and is considered a central attribute of God.
 - Buddhism
     - Dāna (pāramī): generosity, giving of oneself
+- Hinduism
+    - Aparigraha (अपरिग्रहः): Non-avarice, non-possessiveness
+- Classical Greek
+    - Eunoia (Goodwill towards others): It encompasses the idea of trustworthiness and kindness in dealings with other people.
+    - Xenia (Hospitality): Highly praised and embedded in Greek custom, xenia is the generosity and courtesy shown to those who are far from home.
 - Taoism
     - Compassion (慈, Ci): Showing kindness and consideration towards all beings, understanding that all life is interconnected.
 - Confucianism